-In this publication, we explore the role that finance leaders can and should play in managing sustainable public finances.
-We explore the drivers for strong financial leadership and the skills and competences that, in our view, a strong finance leader should have.
-Senior leaders, from around the world, provide their thoughts on the importance of strong finance leaders in the public sector.
+In this publication, we explore the drivers for strong financial leadership and the skills and competences that, in our view, a strong finance leader should have.

 ICAEW has a new addition to the better government series: a guide for stakeholders working with the UK Central Government Public Financial Management System.

-An ICAEW policy insight aimed at helping governments and parliaments understand how good balance sheet management can improve the overall management of the public finances and the questions they should be asking to make the most of their integrated financial reports.
+An ICAEW policy insight aimed at helping governments and parliaments understand how good balance sheet management can improve the overall management of the public finances.

 An accessible, practical guidance document from ICAEW, aimed at helping government entities move from cash to accruals accounting as a change project.